A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies in Decentralized Stochastic Control and Comparison with the Literature

 We refer the reader to \cite{barbie2014topology}, and the references therein, for further related results on such intricacies on conditional independence properties.

-Some sufficient conditions for compactness of $L_R$ under the weak convergence topology were given in \cite{gupta2014existence}: \begin{theorem} Consider a static team where the action sets $\mathbb{U}^i, i \in {\cal N}$ are compact.
+A sufficient condition for compactness of $L_R$ under the weak convergence topology was reported in \cite{gupta2014existence}; we re-state this result in a brief and different form below for reader's convenience: \begin{theorem} \cite{gupta2014existence} Consider a static team where the action sets $\mathbb{U}^i, i \in {\cal N}$ are compact.
 Furthermore, if the measurements satisfy

 where $Q^i(dy^i|\omega_0) = \eta^i(y^i,\omega_0) \nu^i(dy^i)$ for some positive measure $\nu^i$ and continuous $\eta^i$ so that for every $\epsilon >0$, there exists $\delta > 0$ so that for $\rho_i(a,b)<\delta$ (where $\rho_i$ is a metric on $\mathbb{Y}^i$)